Skip to main content

 The international FAIR principles (in Norwegian) have been formulated as a set of guidelines for the reuse of research data.
 FAIR is an acronym for Findable, Accessible, Interoperable and Reusable.
 It is possible to limit the sharing of data during a project, and yet remain true to the FAIR principles, which are largely linked to the further use of the data after the project is completed.

-Through the Long-Term Plan for Research and Higher Education 2023-2032, the Government has given HK-dir, Sikt and the Research Council the assignment of assisting the research institutions in preparing a strategy for Norwegian scientific publication after 2024 and a plan for achieving the objectives of such a strategy.
-A draft strategy will be distributed for consultation in the period 15 June–15 September 2023.
+Through the Long-Term Plan for Research and Higher Education 2023-2032, the Government gave HK-dir, Sikt and the Research Council the assignment of assisting the research institutions in preparing a strategy for Norwegian scientific publication after 2024 and a plan for achieving the objectives of such a strategy.

 What should institutions bear in mind when planning new cooperation?